Scenario-Based Testing of Automated Robotic Systems

 Bachelor's Thesis - 2024

-Testfallerstellung für STARS Scenario Features durch effizientes Labeln von Fahrdaten in GTA V
+Testfallerstellung für STARS Scenario Features durch effizientes Labeln von Fahrdaten in Videospielen

 Bachelor's Thesis - 2024

-Strategies for extracting static map data from GTA for formal analysis with STARS
+Strategies for extracting static map data from video games for formal analysis with STARS

 Bachelor's Thesis - 2024